Sedation Dentistry in Naperville, IL

 Nitrous Oxide (Laughing Gas)

-- How it works: A lightweight nasal mask delivers a mixture of nitrous oxide and oxygen throughout your treatment
+- How it works: Throughout your treatment, a lightweight nasal mask supplies a blend of nitrous oxide and oxygen

-- Sedation level: Mild — you remain fully conscious, relaxed, and able to communicate
+- Sedation level: Mild.
+You stay fully conscious, relaxed, and able to communicate

-- Recovery: Effects wear off within minutes; you can drive yourself home
+- Recovery: The effects fade within minutes, so you can drive yourself home

-- Great for: Mild anxiety, routine cleanings, and patients who want to stay alert
+- Great for: Mild anxiety, routine cleanings, and anyone who prefers to stay alert

-- Bonus: Effectively reduces or eliminates gagging during treatment
+- Bonus: Cuts down or eliminates gagging during treatment

 Oral Sedation

-- How it works: A prescription medication is taken before your appointment to produce deep relaxation
+- How it works: You take a prescription medication ahead of your appointment to bring on deep relaxation

-- Recovery: Effects last several hours; a driver is required to and from your appointment
+- Recovery: The effects last several hours, so you'll need a driver to and from your appointment

-- Great for: Moderate anxiety, longer procedures, or patients who want minimal awareness
+- Great for: Moderate anxiety, longer procedures, or anyone wanting minimal awareness

-- Note: Pre-procedural instructions (fasting, medication timing) must be followed carefully
+- Note: Follow the pre-procedural instructions (fasting, medication timing) carefully

 General Anesthesia

-- How it works: Medication places you in a controlled state of complete unconsciousness
+- How it works: Medication eases you into a controlled state of complete unconsciousness

-- Sedation level: Deep — you cannot feel, see, or hear anything during the procedure
+- Sedation level: Deep.
+You feel, see, and hear nothing during the procedure

-- Recovery: Longer recovery period; a driver is required and you should rest for the remainder of the day
+- Recovery: Recovery takes longer, so arrange a driver and plan to rest for the remainder of the day

-- Great for: Extensive procedures, severe dental phobia, or patients who cannot tolerate treatment while conscious
+- Great for: Extensive procedures, severe dental phobia, or patients who can't tolerate treatment while conscious

-- Safety: Administered by a trained anesthesiologist who monitors your vital signs throughout
+- Safety: A trained anesthesiologist administers it and monitors your vital signs throughout

 Choosing the Right Level

-- Dr. Brammeier recommends the least amount of sedation needed for your comfort and safety
+- Dr. Brammeier recommends the least sedation needed for your comfort and safety

-- Your medical history, current medications, and the procedure being performed all factor into the decision
+- Your medical history, current medications, and the procedure itself all shape the decision

-- Nitrous oxide can be combined with other sedation methods for added comfort
+- Nitrous oxide can pair with other sedation methods for added comfort

-- We discuss all options during your consultation so you feel fully informed
+- We walk through every option at your consultation so you feel fully informed

 Is Sedation Dentistry Right for You?